isomerpages/moe-yummybuddies/index.md

 notification: "ALERT: With the rise in scams involving impersonation of government officials, please note that government officials will never ask you to transfer money or disclose bank login-in details over a phone call.
-Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam."
+Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam.
+  Find out more at https://www.scamshield.gov.sg/."
 sections:
   - hero:
       background: /images/Website/home_yummy_buddies_slider_frog_1920_720.jpg